 Saving for retirement is an important consideration for all of us.
-The Company offers the Citi Retirement Savings Plan (the "Plan") to encourage you to become an active participant in planning and saving for your financial future.
+Citigroup Inc. (the "Company") offers the Citi Retirement Savings Plan (the "Plan") to encourage you to become an active participant in planning and saving for your financial future.
 The Plan offers a number of advantages designed to help make saving easier - so you can Save Well at Citi.